About Halton Information Providers

 The primary purpose of each centre is to provide free and confidential information to connect people to the social and community services available in Halton.
-HIP brings people and services together through our individual service centres, database and publications.
+HIP brings people and services together through our individual service centres, online directory and publications.

 As members of InformOntario (the provincial association of community information centres), InformCanada (the national federation of information and referral providers) and of the Alliance of Information and Referral Systems (AIRS) our international partner, we subscribe to the policies, principles and standards of those organizations.

 HIP has business relationships with the following organizations: